arkency/posts/posts/2019-09-03-10-lessons-learnt-from-the-ruby-refactoring-kata-tennis-game.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/G2s2GlENGZM" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+I've been always excited by the idea of treating code as data.
+What I mean here is that some code doesn't need to be code, because it's actually data.
+In the video above you can see that I started refactoring some of the code (state machine transitions between possible results) into "code like data" direction.
+However, I never really finished it.
+It felt very "primitive" to represent those concepts as pure data without any behaviour.

+This is a topic I need to think more about.
+Maybe this example wasn't a good fit.
+Or maybe the idea isn't as good as I thought.
+Maybe I'm just missing some skills here.

 ## 10. Mutation testing

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ey431Gi1050" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+This lesson came too late ;)

+In my next refactoring kata I will try to "hire" mutant to check my tests earlier than I did here.
+Somehow, I connect mutant with some "big deal", while in fact it's very easy to start with, especially in such katas.
+Mutant shows very nicely that the tests are far from perfect and that my merciless refactoring attempts might be too brave sometimes.

 ## Summary